sourcejs/Source/docs/base/readme.md

 ## Examples

 Main project website [Sourcejs.com](http://sourcejs.com) is based on SourceJS engine, as well as all documentation that you're surfing right now.
+Engine docs are both viewable on [GitHub](https://github.com/sourcejs/Source/tree/master/docs) and in SourceJS environment.

+You can inspect [Sourcejs.com source code](https://github.com/sourcejs/Sourcejs.com), that demonstrates basic `source/user` folder contents.

 To see more complex example of Spec page, check out [this spec](/docs/spec/).

-You can inspect [Sourcejs.com source code](https://github.com/sourcejs/Sourcejs.com), that demonstrates basic `source/user` folder contents.

-More examples and screencasts coming soon, but for now, you can check this [SourceJS video presentation](https://www.youtube.com/watch?v=ukFeZnJjrLs) (RU with EN subtitles).
+### Specs Showcase

+View SourceJS example Specs in [special repo](https://github.com/sourcejs/examples), compare source code and [rendered result](http://sourcejs.com/specs/examples/).

+Showcase includes both native Specs examples, and ones that are rendered with plugins like [sourcejs-contrib-dss](http://github.com/sourcejs/sourcejs-contrib-dss) and [sourcejs-jade](http://github.com/sourcejs/sourcejs-jade).

 ## Configuration